Welcome to SEO Basics

-Search engines are constantly crawling websites, trying to index as much information as possible to display to people using their service.
-Basically, Search Engines can only show the information they find on the web.
+Search engines are constantly crawling websites, indexing as much information as possible.
+Their goal is to display the more relevant website they think their users are looking to find.
+Search Engines can only show the information they find on the web.

-You will want to make sure these search engines pick up the right information and display your information to the right people when searching for your products, services, or solutions.
+You will want to make sure these search engines pick up the correct information and display your information to the right people when searching for your products, services, or solutions.

 How do I Search Engine Optimize my website?